-Applicants must be third or fourth year veterinary students in good academic standing.
+Applicants must be fourth year veterinary students in good academic standing.
 Preference is given to individuals with an interest in feline specialty practice.
 Student externs must abide by the Terms and Conditions of the Externship Program, and must sign the Participation Contract.

 Externship decisions are made based on meeting the eligibility requirements, availability of requested dates, and skills and qualifications based on application and referral letters.